 The second day I worked was straight-up torture.
 My already bad back was in spasms from bending over to work the weed eater.
 Guzzling water barely kept light-headedness at bay.
 The boss, who was actually a great guy, started to lose patience with my failure to keep up the pace of the crew.
 Before lunchtime, I threw in the towel and my pride.
 No amount of financial peril could warrant taking more sheer pain.
 The boss called my uncle to come to pick me up, thank Jesus.

 By June of 2016, I’d wrapped up my second draft and grown tired of being broke and socially isolated.
-I bid a sad farewell to Jackson − my dawg − and headed to resume a more typical and productive life in Richmond, about ninety minutes north.
+I bid a sad farewell to Jackson − my dawg − and headed to resume a more typical and productive life in Richmond, about eighty miles to the west.

 Moving On . . .